2RDJ: Current

 2RDJ-FM broadcasts around 80 hours a week of locally produced programs, supplemented by content from the CBAA National Program stream.
 The station has two studios, each fully capable of live-to-air stereo broadcasts.
 Broadcast power is currently 100 watts ERP with the entire station, transmitter, and antenna mast co-located in the Woodstock Building, Burwood.
-The station also delivers its programs via the internet 24/7 on www.radio2rdj.com.
+The station also delivers its programs worldwide via the internet 24/7 on www.radio2rdj.com.
 The station is funded mainly through sponsorship contributions, member subscriptions, and occasional grants and donations.

 2RDJ-FM normally operates four or five outside broadcasts (OBs) each year, in support of (Sydney) Inner West community events such as fairs, local Council festivals, and carnivals.
-Special programs produced live at these OBs replace normal weekend programming.
+Special programs produced live at these OBs replace normal weekend programming and allow the community to meet 2RDJ personalities.